Xinrui-Jiang/NLCG-Net/README.md

-# ISMRM-2024: NLCG-Net: A Model-Based Zero-Shot Learning Framework for Undersampled Quantitative MRI Reconstruction
+# NLCG-Net: A Model-Based Zero-Shot Learning Framework for Undersampled Quantitative MRI Reconstruction

-11/4/2024 update: Our work has been accepted by ISMRM 2024 as poster!
-Link: https://arxiv.org/abs/2401.12004

 Codes for T2 case have been optimised to be more compliant with the specification, making it easier to implement by specifying parameters in 'parser_ops.py'.
 Note that the work output is being developed into a journal paper, and the latest NLCG-Net turns out to be more powerful than when it was firstly purposed (08/11/2023).